web-platform-tests/interop/charter.md

 Meeting time and agenda should be announced by the chair at least 48 hours in advance, and meeting minutes posted in the repository.

-The Interop effort is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).
+The Interop Team's work is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).

 Substantive changes to this charter are done via the [web-platform-tests RFC process](https://github.com/web-platform-tests/rfcs).

 ## Scope

-The output of the Interop project is metrics designed to measure and improve the interoperability of the web platform.
+The Interop Team's work is metrics designed to measure and improve the interoperability of the web platform.

 These metrics are expected to be comprised of: